Exploring Uncertainty Propagation in Coupled Hydrologic and Hydrodynamic Systems via Distribution-Agnostic State Space Analysis: Case study areas and data

 The second case study is the WGEW, shown in Fig.~\ref{fig:walnut_gulch_spatial_overview}, located in southeastern Arizona, USA.
 The WGEW is a semiarid basin covering approximately $150\;\mr{km}^2$ and is managed by the USDA-ARS Southwest Watershed Research Center~\cite{Nichols2008}.
 The watershed is characterized by diverse land cover, with shrubland and grassland accounting for approximately $65\%$ of the basin area, as shown in Fig.~\ref{fig:walnut_gulch_spatial_overview}; permanent vegetation transects and a spatially distributed land cover map are available from long term monitoring records~\cite{Skirvin2008}.
 Soils are spatially heterogeneous, with hydraulic properties varying across the watershed as a function of land cover and subsurface texture~\cite{Nichols2008}.

 The catchment domain $\mc{D}_{\mr{wg}}\subset\mbb{R}^2$ is represented by the cell graph $\mc{G}=(\mc{K}_{\mr{wg}},\mc{E})$, where the cell set $\mc{K}_{\mr{wg}}=\{(i,j):1\le i\le 242,\;1\le j\le 521\}$ has cardinality $K=126{,}082$ (cell size $\Delta x\approx50\;\mr{m}$, $\Delta y\approx52\;\mr{m}$, covering $149\;\mr{km}^2$).
 Under the discrete-time DAE formulation~\eqref{eq:bdf_descriptor}, we obtain $n_x=n_d+n_a=6K=756{,}492$ coupled states over $\mc{K}_{\mr{wg}}$.
 All geospatial inputs are obtained from the USDA-ARS SWRC DAP archive~\cite{Nichols2008}.
 The terrain model is based on a USGS 10 m DEM, resampled to the model grid and conditioned by including the SWRC streamline network to enforce hydrological connectivity; the watershed outlet is fixed at Flume~1.
 The LULC is derived from the SWRC vegetation polygon map, which classifies the basin into 24 cover types~\cite{Skirvin2008}; each cover type is rasterized to the model grid and assigned a Manning roughness value $n$ per the SWRC vegetation classification~\cite{Skirvin2008}, resulting in a $5\times$ spatial variation in $n$ across the watershed ($n=0.015$ to $0.078\;\mr{s\,m^{-1/3}}$).
-Soil hydraulic parameters ($K_s$, $\psi_f$, $\theta_s$) are obtained from SSURGO polygon data available through the same archive~\cite{Nichols2008}.
+Soil hydraulic parameters ($K_s$, $\psi_f$, $\theta_s$) are obtained from SSURGO polygon data available through the same archive~\cite{Nichols2008}. \comment{The SSURGO based assignment of $K_s$, $\psi_f$, and $\theta_s$ across Walnut Gulch encodes the spatial heterogeneity of the soil hydraulic parameters used in the Green-Ampt model.}

-The parameter ranges used to construct the spatial fields in the DAE simulations are reported in Tab.~\ref{tab:walnut_gulch_params}; it defines the nominal fields for the deterministic simulation and the baseline values for the uncertain parameters $n$, $K_s$, $\psi_f$, and $\eta$ introduced in Section~\ref{subsec:pse}.